Self-Pour vs. Staff-Pour

 In addition, there is a very high level of competition, and anyone in the hospitality industry must consider their customers’ needs carefully.
 Preferences are ever-changing, and the demands of the restaurant and beverage industries are different than they used to be.
 Customers demand efficiency and speed for their experiences much more than they ever used to.
 With many emerging technologies to fit those needs, restaurants, bars, and other drink-serving establishments have to put in a lot of effort to keep up with the industry.

 This trend towards efficiency and convenience is especially driven by the younger generations, led by millennials, who rely on this kind of service efficiency regularly.
 In addition, customers in this generation like to support businesses that are environmentally friendly, locally focused, and ideally unique.

 So how do the self-pour and staff-pour service structures differ?
 How are they the same?
-Let’s look at what staff-pour and self-pour look like in practice and how they compare.
+Let’s look at what staff-pour vs. self-pour looks like in practice and how they compare.